Scottish Episcopal Church History

 Two theories exist as to what happened next.
 In the first James's army was on the high ground of Branxton Hill in the process of returning to Scotland, having waited at Flodden until the expiry of the noon deadline for battle.
 The second theory says that, learning of Lord Surrey's move, James hurriedly brought his guns and army the mile from Flodden to Branxton Hill, and with the English army barring the way to Scotland.
 There was no time to prepare proper gun positions and when fighting began, around 4-0pm, the recoil of king's guns was not contained by the hurriedly constructed gun positions.
 The guns were ineffective and the battle - for, under either theory, a battle it now had to be - would be decided by close combat and, indeed, the rain.

 For whatever reason James was on the Hill, in hindsight, he should have waited on the high ground and allowed the English to attack up the steep slope of Branxton Hill.
 But the English gunners, with much lighter field guns, were not having the difficulties which the Scots gunners were experiencing and were finding their targets.
 And so James began an advance down the hill.
 His army was larger than the English one and equipped with a new weapon, eighteen foot long pikes, which were much longer than the English billhooks.
 It was crucial for the battle plan that the divisions of pikemen held together.
 This worked well on the left flank where the Earls of Home and Huntly’s men had firm ground and the English, commanded by Edmund Howard, Lord Surrey’s son, were routed.
-Lord Hume, Lord Huntly and their men then took no further part in the battle (and the first theory says that as they were, in fact, the vanguard of an army on the move they followed their original orders to secure the river crossing for the main part of the army).
+Lord Home, Lord Huntly and their men then took no further part in the battle (and the first theory says that as they were, in fact, the vanguard of an army on the move they followed their original orders to secure the river crossing into Scotland for the main part of the army).

 If King James had indeed thought that the hour for battle had passed, and was returning to Scotland, it would also explain why there was inadequate reconnaissance of the ground conditions below Branxton, an oversight which had fatal consequences.
 The division led by three Earls - Erroll, Crawford and Montrose - encountered great difficulties as they left the high ground and advanced down the hill towards the main body of the English army.
 A stream, invisible from the top of Branxton Hill, was swollen by the rain and the area around it had become a sea of liquid mud.
 The long pikes were unmanageable as their bearers sank up to their knees in mud, while the shorter English billhooks and arrows from the bowmen proved more effective in such circumstances.
 A similar fate befell the king’s own division, which he led in person from the front rank, believing that honour demanded it.

 When James saw that defeat was inevitable he made a personal charge at the Earl of Surrey himself.
-No one doubted his bravery as he was cut down within a few yards of his quarry.
+No one doubted his bravery as he was cut down within a few yards of the Earl.
 Seeing the king die many in his army made their escape by other roads to Scotland.
 Others, though, fought loyally on.
 The killing continued until around 7-0pm when darkness began to fall.
 In total 10,000 Scots died, a third of the army, and among them were two bishops, two abbots, twelve earls and thirteen lords.
 The English dead were around 1500.
 It was the last mediaeval battle to be fought in England.
 Muskets and pistols would soon replace the pikes, billhooks, spears and arrows used on Branxton Hill.

 The next day King James’s body was identified and brought to the chancel of Branxton Church, wrapped in what remained of the Royal Standard.
 It was embalmed at Berwick-upon-Tweed and the Earl of Surrey escorted the body to London, but it is uncertain what happened to it there.
 It may have been buried in an unmarked grave at Saint Michael’s, Cornhill (a church destroyed in the Great Fire of London and rebuilt by Christopher Wren) or it may be that the embalmed body was taken to Sheen Priory, close to Henry VIII’s palace at Richmond, to await Henry’s return from France, and from there disappeared into the mists of unknown history.
-The king's sword, dagger and a turquoise ring, sent to him by the Queen of France to encourage the foray into England, are now at the College of Arms in London.
+The king's sword, dagger and a turquoise ring, sent to him by the Queen of France to encourage the foray into England, are now in the keeping of the College of Arms in London.

 But, whatever happened to the body, Scotland’s Renaissance king was dead, aged forty.
 He had reigned since he was fifteen.
 A pious man, frequently on pilgrimage, who built many churches and who could speak a variety of languages – Lowland Scots, Gaelic, English, French, Italian, German, Flemish, Danish and Latin.
 A king who was often depressed and who gambled heavily but who also encouraged arts and science.
 A king fascinated by warfare, not only acquiring a formidable array of artillery for Scotland’s army but also strengthening the navy, including building the Michael, the biggest warship anywhere of its day.
 A king who fathered eleven children – six with Queen Margaret, of whom only the future James V survived infancy, and five by four other women.
 The oldest of these children, Alexander Stewart, Archbishop of St Andrews, died with his father at Flodden.